Seastones

 Seastones is an album by American composer and musician Ned Lagin.

-In 1975 Lagin released the quadraphonic album of electronic music, (composed between 1970–1974), a small part of the complete Seastones composition, on Round Records and then United Artists Records.
+In 1975 Lagin released the quadraphonic album of electronic music, (composed between 1970 and 1974), a small part of the complete Seastones composition, on Round Records and then United Artists Records.
 A new, two-CD album of Seastones was released on March 8, 2018.

 Composition

 Lagin composed Seastones over the course of five years.
 It was recorded and mixed in just as many studios, and mastered at a sixth.
 Much of the album consists of electronically processed traditional instruments and voice, and a cadre of synthesizers (a custom E-mu Modular Synthesizer controlled by and processed through then-cutting-edge computer technology, with software patches and compositions by Lagin; an ARP 2500 and ARP 2600; and a Buchla Modular System).
 The early computers employed by Lagin included an Interdata 7/16 computer with a high speed arithmetic logic unit and magnetic core memory; an Intel 8080 microprocessor system built by Lagin; and at the beginning of 1975 an Altair 8800.
 The computer-controlled systems was designed and built for group live performance, with the performers' instruments and voices routed through analog and digital synthesis and processing hardware.
 Seastones was one of the first commercially released recordings to feature the use of digital computers, and Lagin was the first to perform on stage live with computers.
 It was also a very early instance of multiple musicians' audio and control signals being interconnected before MIDI.